ERBringHorvath/regain_cl/README.md

 `amrfinder -u`

-Install Python dependencies

-`pip install tqdm pandas`

 Download ReGAIN to preferred directory

 `git clone https://github.com/ERBringHorvath/multiBLAST`

+Install Python dependencies

+`pip install -r requirements.txt` or `pip3 install -r requirements.txt`

 Add ReGAIN to your PATH

-For Unix/Linux/macOS:
+For Unix/Linux, add this line to the end of `.bash_profile` <br />
+For macOS, add this line to the end of `.zshrc`

-`export PATH="$PATH:/path/to/your-program-directory"`
+`export PATH="$PATH:/path/to/regain/bin"`

+Replace `/path/to/regain/bin` with the actual path to the directory containing executable. <br />
+Whatever the initial directory, this path should end with `/regain/bin`

+Save the file and restart your terminal or run `source ~/.bash_profile` or `source ~/.zshrc`

 Verify installation: